Where Icebergs Dance Away

 I preferred the miniature intricacy of Charlotte Bray’s recent five-minute work, Where Icebergs Dance Away,

-inspired by a visit to Greenland.
 The start and finish sound suitably frozen, with slithery string textures, but Bray

-cleverly transforms this icy material in the middle and you do get the illusion of light dancing on glacial surfaces.
+cleverly transforms this icy material in the middle and you do get the illusion of light dancing on glacial surfaces

 Richard Morrison, The Times